diekhans/gencode-backmap/README.md

 version) is not found, an attempt is made to match the genes using the symbolic name.

+### Identification

+Gene and transcript identifiers (`*_id` attribute) are based on the source identifiers.
+For annotations that are passed through unchanged from the target assembly, the identifiers are using as-is.
+For mapped annotations, the a mapping version number, in the form `_n`, is appended to the id.
+Where `n` is one based number indicating a version of the mapping.
+The mapping version start at `1' and are addition to the standard identifier version, for example `ENST00000456328.2_1`

+When a previous release file is supplied, the gene and transcript annotations are checked and the mapping version incremented if defined attributes change.

+Genes have the mapping version numbers incremented if any of the following change from the previous release:
+- contained transcripts, include version and mapping version number
+- coordinates of the gene change
+- the gene_type or gene_status changes
+- the gene_name changes

+Transcripts have the mapping version numbers incremented if any of the following change from the previous release:
+- coordinates of the transcript or it's features change
+- the transcript_type or transcript_status changes
+- the transcript_name change
+- any tag changes

+The following ids have to the mapping versions applied
+- `gene_id`
+- `transcript_id`
+- 'havana_gene
+- 'havana_transcript

 ### Categorization of mappings